-You’re more likely to get a UTI if you’ve had one before, and your genetic background also plays a role.
-Dr. Kaaki identifies several other risk factors.
+You’re more likely to get a UTI if you’ve had one before.
+Your genetic background also plays a role.
+Dr. Newton identifies several risk factors:

 - Female anatomy.
-Since women have shorter urethras, UTIs are much more common in women than men.
-Men can still get bladder infections, but it’s much rarer.
+Since women have shorter urethras, UTIs are much more common for them.
+Men can still get bladder infections, but it’s rarer.